 - What are the immediate dangers in your location?
 Is there anything that stands out about your neighborhood?
 Are there obstacles or dangers that are specific to your geographical location that could leave you vulnerable? (terrorist threats, chemical and/or biological threats, threats to critical infrastructure, criminal activity, inadequate access to supply routes or escape routes during a disaster, etc…)

-The next step is to assess how these dangers will effect you and then figure out what needs to be protected?
+The next step is to assess how these dangers will affect you and then figure out what needs to be protected?

 - How will each of the above listed threats effect you, your family, your property and your survival plans?

-- How will each situation effect your overall preparedness efforts?
+- How will each situation affect your overall preparedness efforts?